netrisai/docs/tutorials/using-vnet-in-equinix-metal-project.rst

 The "manage" button will open a dialogue window where it's also possible to add a default gateway for the appropriate VLAN.

 .. warning::
-VLAN is being converted into Netris V-Net.
-This service will now be managed by Netris and no longer manageable through Equinix Metal console.
+Once the VLAN is being converted into V-Net, it will be managed by Netris and no longer manageable through Equinix Metal console.

 .. image:: /tutorials/images/manage-vnet.gif
     :align: center